truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 SCALE provides a list of applications you can deploy on the **Apps > Available Applications** screen.

 You can deploy an application using the **Custom Install** option.
+See the [Apps tutorials]({{< relref "/scale/scaletutorials/apps/_index.md" >}}) for procedures for generically deploying and managing apps, App catalogs, custom apps, and specific app deployment and notes.

 ## Updating SCALE
 You can update your system using an <file>iso</file> file using the system administration console or an update file installed through the SCALE UI.